bytex-solutions/snamp/docs/connectors/snmp-connector.md

 SNMP Resource Connector will choose SNMPv3 protocol if `userName` configuration parameter is defined.
 The value of `community` parameter will be ignored.
 But `userName` is not the only required configuration parameter for SNMPv3 communication.

 ### Authentication protocol
-SNMP Resource Connector supports the following authentication protocols:
+SNMP Resource Connector supports following authentication protocols:

 Enum value | Description
 ---- | ----
-md5 | The password will be hashed using MD5 algorithm sha | The password will be hashed using SHA algorithm
+md5 | Password will be hashed using MD5 algorithm
+sha | Password will be hashed using SHA algorithm

 ### Encryption protocol
-SNMP Resource Connector supports the following encryption protocols:
+SNMP Resource Connector supports following encryption protocols:

 Enum value | Description
 ---- | ----